KPMG: Other cases

+During January, the Financial Reporting Council announced that it has opened an investigation into the 2022 audit of the gambling company Entain, which was conducted by KPMG's UK affiliate.

+During March, the PCAOB announced nine settled disciplinary orders sanctioning nine firms from KPMG’s global network (Switzerland, Korea, Australia, Canada, Brazil, Italy, Israel, Mexico and UK) for violations of PCAOB rules and standards, including quality control standards.
+Each firm consented to a PCAOB order that censures the firm and imposes civil money penalties totaling US$3.375 million.

+During June, the Financial Reporting Council, announced a fine of £0.69 million (US$0.8 million) on KPMG's UK affiliate as a result of an investigation into auditor independence during the financial audit of UK manufacturing firm Carr’s Group, where KPMG was found to be relying on another firm’s work.

+Cultural issues

+Controversies around KPMG Lower Gulf first emerged in July 2022, when staff at the UAE division accused the multinational firm of neglecting multiple complaints filed against the Emirati CEO Nader Haffar.
 The controversy resurfaced in September 2022, when the global bosses were urged to suspend Haffar, citing "nepotism, cronyism and a culture of fear" under his leadership.
 In an email sent to KPMG International’s top executives, ten capital partners at the firm’s UAE branch asked them to address the "massive crisis" in the local company.
 They also raised concerns over the falling profits, affecting their pay.
-The average profits per partners fell, while they were not paid bonuses for 2021 due to "cash flow issues".
+The average profits per partner fell, and they were not paid bonuses for 2021 due to "cash flow issues".

-In October 2022, the Financial Times published a report in which dozens of employees described that unethical employment practices at KPMG Saudi Arabia were commonplace and had left expatriate staff fearing for their personal safety and struggling with their mental health.
+In October 2022, the Financial Times published a report in which dozens of employees said that unethical employment practices at KPMG Saudi Arabia were commonplace and had left expatriate staff fearing for their personal safety and struggling with their mental health.
 Several former employees witnessed colleagues being fired abruptly for no reason, and put this down to hostility towards westerners from the largely Arab leadership team at KPMG Saudi Arabia.
 Racial tensions within the firm were also a problem, with xenophobic language being used towards certain nationalities.
-The FT has viewed copies of three whistleblowing reports sent to KPMG International since 2018, alleging issues in Saudi Arabia practice, including wrongful terminations, failure to pay staff and concerns about personal safety in the region.
+The FT viewed copies of three whistleblowing reports sent to KPMG International since 2018, alleging issues in the Saudi Arabia practice, including wrongful terminations, failure to pay staff and concerns about personal safety in the region.